A broad and flexible course covering all aspects of psychology.

 The typical A Level offer is A*AA.
 The typical IB offer is 40-42 points with 776 at Higher Level.

 The admissions process

-Applicants who are invited to interview are required to take an at interview assessment and should submit examples of written work - one or two school/college essays.
+Applicants who are invited to interview are required to take an at interview assessment.

 If invited to interview, applicants should expect at least two interviews lasting 20-30 minutes.